The journey of mining in the Kingdom from the era of foundation to the era of vision

 - "Go to market" Create marketing content, investment tasks, and communicate with investors.

-- "governance and regulation" improving and maintaining tools and systems, including the website of the Ministry of Industry and Mineral Resources, sectoral standards, developing a recruitment plan system, and hiring and training employees for specific jobs.
+- "governance and regulation" improving and maintaining tools and systems, including the website of the Ministry of Industry and Mineral Resources, sectoral standards, developing a Career plan system, and hiring and training employees for specific jobs.

 - "Determines process" maps and KPIs for investment enhancement, investor journey integration, and continuous improvement.